 To upload an image click the "Upload new" button, which opens a file browser, through which you can choose an image to upload.
-After you've chosen an image, you will then be able to crop the uploaded image, if required, to just the segment of the the image can be a maximum of 20MB in size.
+After you've chosen an image, you will then be able to crop the uploaded image, if required, to just the segment of the image that you want to use for your profile picture.
+You can see an example in the screenshot below.